Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 In addition to stats, gear in World of Warcraft also has a color coded indicator which represents its quality.
 Additionally, the color code applies to items in the game as well.

-- Poor (Gray) – Generally worthless gear or item, good for selling to a NPC vendor which buys items.
+- Poor (Gray) – Generally worthless gear or item, good for selling to a NPC vendor which buys items in exchange for gold.

 - White (Common) – Has some value, early level gear, reagents required for various recipes.